 On Monday evenings, you have the opportunity to watch a Fado concert, a form of Portuguese singing that is known for how expressive and profoundly melancholic it is.

-The Castelo Bar is one of the places that you can sit, relax, and have a drink, or more while admiring the peaceful view of the Ria Formosa after exploring the Old Town.
+The Castelo Bar is one of the places where you can sit, relax, and have a drink, or more while admiring the peaceful view of the Ria Formosa after exploring the Old Town.

 9 – Go to the beach

-If you want to go to a beach close to the city center before your flight takes off, you should go to Ilha de Faro, located only five minutes’ drive from the airport.
+If you want to go to a beach close to the city centre before your flight takes off, you should go to Ilha de Faro, located only five minutes drive from the airport.

 Ilha de Faro, also known as Praia de Faro, has 5Km of coastline with golden sands, low-key tourist development, restaurants, relaxed cafes, and beach bars.